Dhruv-Chovatiya/Task-1/README.md

 #Task-2

-You can run the 2 command once you are in the Terraform file.
+You can run the below commands once you are in the Terraform folder.

 1) terraform init
 2) terraform plan